George Mikes

-Life
+Life and career

 George Mikes (Hungarian: Mikes György) was born in 1912, in the small town of Siklós, in the southwest of Hungary.
 His father, Alfréd Mikes, was a successful lawyer, a profession he wanted his son to follow.
-Mikes graduated in Budapest in 1933; he studied law and received his doctorate at Budapest University, after that he worked as a lawyer but at the same time he became a journalist and started to work for Reggel ("Morning"), a Budapest newspaper.
+Mikes graduated in Budapest in 1933; he studied law and received his doctorate at the Royal Hungarian Pázmány Péter University, after that he worked as a lawyer but at the same time he became a journalist and started to work for Reggel ("Morning"), a Budapest newspaper.
 For a short while he was the columnist of Intim Pista for Színházi Élet ("Theatre Life"), another newspaper in Budapest.

 In 1938 Mikes became the London correspondent for two Hungarian newspapers, Reggel and 8 Órai Ujság ("8 o'clock News") and he worked for the former until 1940.
 The experience of the German Jewish refugees coming to his home in Hungary for help after 1933 had left an abiding impression upon him.
 So in 1938, when Mikes had originally been sent to London to cover the Munich Crisis and expected to stay for only a couple of weeks, just one year before the outbreak of World War II he decided not to return to Hungary, and instead remained in England.
 He worked for the BBC's Hungarian Service from 1939 onwards, interrupted only by his internment as an enemy alien on the Isle of Man in 1940.

-Living in exile in England, he broadcast to Hungary for the BBC during World War II, and also collaborated with the Hungarian emigration, and wrote political cabaret for the London Podium, a Hungarian theatre in London at that time, in collaboration with the Hungarian born composer Matyas Seiber.
+Living in exile in England, Mikes broadcast to Hungary for the BBC during World War II, and also collaborated with the Hungarian emigration, and wrote political cabaret for the London Podium, a Hungarian theatre in London at that time, in collaboration with the Hungarian born composer Mátyás Seiber.
 From 1939 he also made documentaries for the BBC Hungarian section, at first as a freelance correspondent and, from 1950, as an employee.
-He was naturalised as a British citizen in 1946.
-In 1956, he went back to Hungary to cover the Hungarian Revolution for BBC TV.
+Mikes naturalised as a British subject on 16 September 1947.
+In 1956, he went back to Hungary to cover the Hungarian Revolution for BBC Television.
 From 1975 until his death on 30 August 1987 he also worked for the Hungarian section of Radio Free Europe.

-He was president of the London branch of PEN, and a member of the Garrick Club.
+He was president of the London branch of International PEN, and a member of the Garrick Club.